6.4 Validation of non-formal and informal learning

 - Higher education (for the diploma of bachelor and master)

-- “Cel become teacher” (cel ‘word leerkracht’) (recognition of useful experiences for teachers)
+- “Cel become teacher” (cel ‘word leerkracht’) (recognition of useful experiences for teachers): This is only possible if both the employee and the employer fill out the application form.

 - Test centres experience certificate (experience certificates)